Buttons

 2. Standalone Buttons

-We recommend buttons with a fixed width of 201pt and 44pt height for standalone pages, such as onboarding or sign-in screens.
+We recommend buttons with a fixed width of 201pt and 44pt height for standalone pages.
+Standalone pages usually deal with only one topic and can have one or more actions in focus, such as onboarding or sign-in screens.

 3. Full-Width Buttons

-For vertical button stacks we recommend using full-width buttons which lead to a padding of 16pt on the left and right side of the button.
-Per default, full-width buttons have a width of 343pt and a height of 44pt.
+For vertical button stacks we recommend using full-width buttons.
+Full-width buttons automatically fill the entire container with a padding of 16pt on the left and right side of the button.

 Auto width button (1), standalone button (2), and full-width button (3)